Criminal Justice Reform

 - Reforming policing policies to eliminate racial profiling, excessive force, unconstitutional forfeiture laws, unreasonable search and seizure, police corruption, and police militarization.

 - Abolishing policing for profit as well as prison for profit, and the privatization of our entire criminal justice system.

-Today, a black man who doesn't finish high school is more likely to end up incarcerated then employed.
+Statistically, a black man who doesn't finish high school today is more likely to end up incarcerated than employed.